Professor David M Evans

 Research interests

-My research explores the role of material and cultural practices in processes of economic organisation and social change.
+My research explores the role of material and cultural practices in processes of economic organisation and social change, with a particular emphasis on questions of sustainability governance.
+These core theoretical concerns are operationalised through empirical and substantive engagement with two broad and overlapping topics.

-My work sits at the intersection of Science and Technology Studies (STS) and Economic Sociology, with a strong theoretical orientation towards relational-materialist perspectives.
+My work sits at the intersection of Science and Technology Studies (STS), Economic Sociology, Organisation Theory, and Cultural Geography.
+I have a strong theoretical orientation towards relational-materialist perspectives (e.g ANT).
 I typically work ethnographically although the vast majority of my research involves collaboration with colleagues from a range of methodological and disciplinary – including the natural and physical sciences – backgrounds.

 • MGMT Marketing and Consumption